matihost/monorepo/ansible/okd-installation/okd-3.9/README.md

 make dependencies
 make install-matihost-okd

+# (optional, on single machine not recommended, see inventory file)
-# (optional) to install metric subsystem (Heapster, Hawkular on Cassandra) afterwards
+# to install metric subsystem (Heapster, Hawkular on Cassandra) afterwards
 make install-metrics-subsystem
 ```